casey/filepack/README.md

 filepack create path/to/directory
 ```

 Which will write the manifest to `path/to/directory/filepack.json`.

-It can
-later be verified with:
+Files can later be verified with:

 ```
 filepack verify path/to/directory